RRaffi30/RRaffi30/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on NOTHING
-- 🌱 I’m currently learning Nothing
+- 🌱 I’m currently learning NOTHING
 - 👯 I’m looking to collaborate on NOTHING
 - 🤔 I’m looking for help with NOTHING
 - 💬 Ask me about NOTHING